helm/charts/README.md

 This gives the community (chart OWNERS, organizations, groups or individuals who want to host charts) 6 months to move charts to new Helm repos, and list these new repos on the Helm Hub before `stable` and `incubator` are de-listed.

 Note that this project has been under active development for some time, so you might run into [issues](https://github.com/helm/charts/issues).
 If you do, please don't be shy about letting us know, or better yet, contribute a fix or feature (within the deprecation timeline of course).
-Also be aware the repo and chart OWNERS are volunteer so reviews are as time allows, and acceptance is up to the chart OWNERS - you may [reach out](#where-to-find-us) but please be patient and courteous.
+Also be aware the repo and chart OWNERS are volunteers so reviews are as time allows, and acceptance is up to the chart OWNERS - you may [reach out](#where-to-find-us) but please be patient and courteous.

 ## Where to Find Us